jkomoros/prompt-garden/README.md

 - `object` - The object to select a property from.
 If some of the sub-keys need to be computed, nest a sub-seed of type `object`.
 - `property` - The property to select from the object.

+#### keys

+Selects the keys of the provided object.
+If object is an object (including an array) it will return the keys.
+Otherwise it will return [].

+Note that for arrays, it will return string-keys (e.g. for `['a', 'b']` it will return `['0', '1']` but that's fine because if you call `array['0']` it will return the first item of the array).

+Required parameters:
+- `object` - The object to select the keys from.

 #### object

 Returns an object where some values may be sub-seeds that need to be computed.
 This is necessary because technically the engine will just pass through sub-objects without looking at them normally, whereas this seed type explicitly executes each sub-object.